Investor Experience

 ### Content Sections

-Below the hero card, the page continues with the sections you configured in the Landing Page Builder:
+Below the hero card, the page continues with the sections you configured in the Invest Page Builder:

 * **About this Offering** — Your project description.